ljwagerfield/debugging-scala-implicits-in-intellij/README.md

 This document outlines several complementary approaches for statically analysing Scala implicits in IntelliJ.

-JetBrains provides a [document explaining the first two steps][working-with-scala-implicit-conversions], but excludes the clarification around analysing pimped methods.
+JetBrains provides a [document explaining the first two steps][working-with-scala-implicit-conversions], but does not include the clarification around analysing pimped methods.

 *Note: These shortcuts are for OSX.*